Westpeak New Zealand builds new warehouse

 “We found banks were very wary about funding a development project due to their fear of the risk of significant cost over-runs.
 At this point we applied to DWC for a loan to cover the build."

-From their new building Westland Workgear can now offer a nationwide service - all from the West Coast.
+From their new building Westpeak can now offer a nationwide service - all from the West Coast.

 “We wish to express our sincere thanks to DWC for their support and encourage ongoing cooperation with other West Coast businesses to keep our region going forward,”